Forever and a Day

 Grace and Josh have chemistry, it is sure.
 They fit well together, and his seriousness is balanced by her slightly wild spirit.
 Their romance grows naturally, moving from pure physical chemistry to love in a realistic way.
 Watching it unfold was the most enjoyable part of the book.

 The other parts were more questionably enjoyable.
 I thought the Facebook motif was overdone, especially given that its already heavy presence in Shalvis’ other books.
 It’s cute, but just too much.
 However, I enjoyed the rest of the small-town atmosphere.
 We revisit a few characters from her previous books, but not enough to be overwhelming.
 I haven’t read all of her Lucky Harbor books, but I’ve read a few, and it was nice to see other characters, albeit briefly.

 Jill Shalvis tends to fall into the “cutesy” category, but can also be very sincere.
 I loved Grace’s relationship with Anna and Toby.
 She was so natural in both the role of the mother and older sister.
 Anna’s complexity was believable and natural; yes, she was irritating sometimes, but the underpinnings of that abrasiveness seemed fully understandable.
 She and Josh also have a complex relationship, one many parents will understand.
 It, too, is realistic and authentic.

 Jill Shalvis has a quality to her writing that you can love or hate.
 Those who don’t like cutesy-small-town romances should probably avoid this book.
 However, I enjoyed reading it.
-It’s not that I particularly like small-town kitsch, it’s that the romance was of a quality that I could overlook the things that might not normally be to my touch.
+It’s not that I particularly like small-town kitsch, it’s that the romance was of a quality that I could overlook the things that might not normally be to my taste.